 Canceling from International Student Teaching or Field Placement Programs

-If you cancel from any field placement program such as International Student Teaching, you will be responsible for the $600 study abroad fee plus, if applicable, the onsite provider fee.
-This fee applies to International Student Teaching in Ireland and is paid on your behalf approximately 1-month pre-departure.
+As a reminder, you are responsible for any non-refundable fees charged by your host university.
+If you cancel from any field placement program such as International Student Teaching, you will also be responsible for the $600 study abroad fee plus any non-recoverable insurance.

 Canceling from Academic Year & Calendar Year Programs